Lee Segel: Patterns

+Chemotaxis plays important roles in axon guidance, wound healing, tissue morphogenesis and other physiological events.

 With Evelyn Keller he developed a model for slime mold (Dictyostelium discoideum) chemotaxis that was perhaps the first example of what was later called an "emergent system"; e.g. in Steven Johnson's 2001 book Emergence: The Connected Lives of Ants, Brains, Cities, and Software.
 Dictyostelium is 'the main character'.
-Its amoebas join together into a single multicellular aggregate (akin to a multicellular organism) if food runs out; the multicellular aggregate has a better chance to find optimal conditions for spore dispersal.
+Its amoebas join into a single multicellular aggregate (akin to a multicellular organism) if food runs out; the multicellular aggregate has a better chance to find optimal conditions for spore dispersal.
 Keller and Segel showed that simple assumptions about an attractive chemical (cyclic AMP), which is both secreted by cells and steers them, could explain such behavior without the need for any master cell that manages the process.

 They also developed a model for chemotaxis.
 Hillen and Painter say of it: "its success ... a consequence of its intuitive simplicity, analytical tractability and capacity to replicate key behaviour of chemotactic populations.
 One such property, the ability to display 'auto-aggregation,' has led to its prominence as a mechanism for self-organisation of biological systems.
 This phenomenon has been shown to lead to finite-time blow-up under certain formulations of the model, and a large body of work has been devoted to determining when blow-up occurs or whether globally existing solutions exist".

 A paper with Jackson was the first to apply Turing's reaction–diffusion scheme to population dynamics.
 Lee Segel also found a way to explain the mechanism from a more intuitive perspective than had previously been used.

 Administration

 In 1975 Segel was appointed Dean of the Faculty of Mathematics in the Weizmann Institute.
-A central project was renewing the computer science aspect of the department by bringing simultaneously 4 young leading researchers whom he dubbed the 'Gang of Four' - David Harel (Israel Prize '04), Amir Pnueli (Turing Prize '96, Israel Prize '00), Adi Shamir (Turing Prize '02) and Shimon Ullman (Israel Prize '15).
+A central project was renewing the computer science aspect of the department by bringing simultaneously 4 young leading researchers whom he dubbed the 'Gang of Four' - David Harel (Israel Prize '04), Amir Pnueli (Turing Prize '96, Israel Prize '00), Adi Shamir (Turing Prize '02, Wolf Prize '24) and Shimon Ullman (Israel Prize '15).

 Segel was the editor of the Bulletin of Mathematical Biology between 1986 and 2002.